 Willingness to learn

 Ability to solve problems

 Ability to reflect upon your own actions/activities

 Ability to express yourself in writing

 Unconventional thinking

 Willingness to perform/commitment

 Ability to coordinate

 Ability to improvise

 Reliability

 Ability to work under pressure

 Independence

 Sense of responsibility

 Innovativeness

 Creativity

 Economically efficient thinking

 Determination

 Loyalty to the institution and its objectives

 Persistence

 Ability to cooperate

 Ability to assert oneself

 Self-confidence

 Adaptability

 Empathy

 Leadership qualities

 Initiative and drive

-O ' 4 CHEEDS
+On in the CHEEDS sia atı

-Or in the CHEERS pro E1 Please, state the extent to which you had the following competencies at the time
+Or in the CHEERS pro •

-of graduation in ' 1994 or 1995 and to what extent they are required in your current and employed please answer only (A)
+of graduation in 1 extent to which you had the following competencies at the time 1994 or 1995 and to what extent they are required in your current ot employed please answer only (A).

-A. Possessed at tim • B. Work require ements
+A. Possessed at time of Knowledge, skills and competencies B. Work requirements

-graduation 1994 or 1
+graduation 1994 or 1995 To a Not To a very Not at

-To a N very high at extent To a very high extent Not at all
+very high at all extent high extent all

-1 2 3 4 5 1 2 3 4 5
+1 2 3 4 5 Broad general knowledge 1 2 3 4 5

-Broad general knowledge

 Cross-disciplinary thinking/knowledge

 Field-specific theoretical knowledge

 Field-specific knowledge of methods

 Foreign language proficiency

 Computer skills

 Understanding complex social, organisational and technical systems

 Planning, co-ordinating and organising

 Applying rules and regulations

 Economic reasoning

 Documenting ideas and information

 Problem-solving ability

 Analytical competencies

 Learning abilities

 Reflective thinking, assessing one's own work

 Creativity

 Working under pressure

 Accuracy, attention to detail

 Time management

 Negotiating

 Fitness for work

 Manual skills

 Working independently

 Working in a team